LSHTMPathogenSeqLab/malaria-hub/ibd/README.md

 * recode data to 0 (REF), 1 (ALT), -1 (MISSING)
 * !!
 IMPORTANT !! all missing calls are replaced to reference and all mixed calls to alternative

 Secondly, files produced by hmmIBD are combined across selected categories and annotated.
-In order to calculate cumulative fraction across genome (per population) sliding window analysis was used.
-Specigy window size with `--window_size` argument.
+To calculate cumulative fraction across genome (per population) sliding window analysis was used.
+Specify window size with `--window_size` argument.

 Example plots and visualization can be explored in `vis_hmmIBD_results.R`.

 # Env preparation